ipetkov/crane/docs/API.md

 Except where noted below, all derivation attributes are delegated to `cargoBuild`, and can be used to influence its behavior.
-* `cargoBuildCommand` will be set to run `cargo clippy` for all targets in the workspace.
+* `cargoBuildCommand` will be set to run `cargo clippy --profile release --all-targets` for the workspace.
+  - `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `null` will omit specifying a profile altogether.
 * `cargoExtraArgs` will have `cargoClippyExtraArgs` appended to it
   - Default value: `""`
 * `doCheck` is disabled